brunosouza502/UE5-Data-Driven-Combat-Prototype/README.md

 - Retargeted player animations were not included due to size constraints
 - - The focus of this repository is gameplay systems, not visual assets

+## Updates

+Implemented ASwordBase as an Actor class responsible for:

+- Representing the sword visually in the game world.
+- Applying the mesh from the Data Asset at runtime.
+- Holding runtime references (OwnerCharacter, Definition).

+Light Attack (C++)
+A Light Attack system has been implemented in C++, providing a more robust and scalable combat foundation.

+- The attack logic is handled entirely in C++ for better performance and control.
+- Integrated with the existing Ability system.
+- Uses animation notify events to trigger hit execution during the attack.
+- Designed to be easily extended for future combat features (combos, heavy attacks, etc.).
+- Activate: CTRL + LMB